geomagpy/MARTAS/README.md

 ### 4.4 Examples for sensor definitions in sensors.cfg

-#### Geomagetic GSM90 Overhauzer Sensors (GEM Systems)
+#### Geomagnetic GSM90 Overhauser Sensors (GEM Systems)

          GSM90_6107631_0001,S1,115200,8,1,N,passive,gsm90v7init.sh,-,1,GSM90,GSM90,6107632,0002,-,AS-W-36,GPS,magnetism,GEM Overhauzer v7.0

 It is suggested to use the sensor name GSM90, the serial number of the electronics unit and a 4 digit revision number of your choice i.e. 0001.
-The revision number should be changed in case of electronic units maintainance etc. GSM90 sensors require initialization data provided in /etc/martas/init i.e. gsm90v7init.sh, to start continuous recording of the system.
+The revision number should be changed in case of electronic units maintainance etc. GSM90 sensors require initialization data provided in ~/.martas/init i.e. gsm90v7init.sh (see [9.2.1](#921-gem-systems-overhauser-gsm90), to start continuous recording of the system.
 I strongly recommend passive recording i.e. at 0.5 Hz (GPS mode) and then filter to 1 Hz to obtain a record with readings centered on the second.

-#### Geomagetic GSM19 Overhauzer Sensors (GEM Systems)
+#### Geomagnetic GSM19 Overhauzer Sensors (GEM Systems)

         GSM19_7122568_0001,USB0,115200,8,1,N,passive,,-,1,GSM19,GSM19,7122568,0001,-,mobile,GPS,magnetism,GEM Overhauzer v7.0

+The GSM19 sensor needs to be configured so that it sends data to the serial port (see [9.2.2](#922-gem-systems-overhauser-gsm19)).

 #### Geoelectric 4point light 10W (Lippmann)

         4PL_123_0001,ACM0,19200,8,1,N,active,None,60,1,FourPL,4PL,123,0001,-,Home,NTP,geoelectric,wenner-0.65-0-c-o

 Provide layout (wenner,schlumberger,half-schlumberger,dipole-dipole,), Distances A and L, as well as current and frequency within the comment part.
 For currents and frequencies please refer to the following codes:

 currdic = {"m":"1uA","n":"10uA","o":"100uA","p":"1mA","q":"5mA","r":"15mA","s":"50mA","t":"100mA"}
 freqdic = {"a":"0.26Hz","b":"0.52Hz","c":"1.04Hz","d":"2.08Hz","e":"4.16Hz","f":"8.33Hz","g":"12.5Hz","h":"25Hz"}